 It’s no wonder these popular free trading apps are growing in demand.
 People are seeking to put extra money to harder work.
 They know that banks give abysmal interest rates by comparison.

-This guide covers the top free trading apps today.
+This guide covers the top trading apps today.

 Our Top Pick of Best Free Trading Apps (UK) 🇬🇧